 Deck plate pieces from Scenic Express were sectioned to form the proper spans on, and between, the four future towers.
 These were eventually glued to the aluminum tube.

-Our train has exited MacDonald Tunnel and tip toes onto the "steel thread".
 The stripwood rectangle identifies the location of one of the future support towers.
+The bridge is still removable at this point for doing the background painting.

 Yes, there is a slight sag under the weight of O scale locomotives!
 The towers will be built of brass to correct this.